Do you know a woman who is being abused? A legal rights handbook

 What sentence could my partner get?

-The judge decides an appropriate sentence based on:
+The judge decides on a suitable sentence based on:

 Victim impact statement